FRITZ!Box 7581 Service - Knowledge Base

 If the application is installed on a computer with its own firewall (for example Windows firewall), you must also configure the firewall:

-Important:If you allow devices to change their own port sharing settings, then any malicious software on them could also cause ports to be shared, thus bypassing the FRITZ!Box's firewall.
+Important:If you allow devices to change their own port sharing settings, any malicious software on them could also cause ports to be shared, thus bypassing the FRITZ!Box's firewall.
 You should therefore set up a firewall on these devices for security reasons.

 - Configure the computer's firewall according to the manufacturer's instructions so that the server service or application can be accessed from the FRITZ!Box home network.